mehmetkahya0/Web-Resource-Downloader/README.md

     python main.py https://example.com resources
     ```

+3. To filter resources by file extension, use the `--extensions` option followed by the extensions you want to download:

+    ```bash
+    python main.py https://example.com resources --extensions jpg png
+    ```

-3. To delete the download folder after downloading resources, use the `--delete` option:
+4. To delete the download folder after downloading resources, use the `--delete` option:

     ```bash
     python main.py https://example.com resources --delete